appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 on a page, reusabale CSS and a good structure overshadows the odd syntax.
 Furthermore, BEM makes it easier to understand the inheritance in CSS and improves participation from different developers even in the late stages of a project.
 CRadmin offers us to add our own CSS classes, both with and without using BEM.
 However we will not look into that functionality in this guide, but rather concentrate to understand BEM in CRadmin on a high level.
-We will use the CRadmin CSS BEM classes when we create our own templates later on in this guide.
+If you look at the styleguide for CRadmin ``localhost/styelguide`` you find examples on how BEM is organized in CRadmin.

 Read more about `BEM <http://getbem.com/introduction/>`_.